 Travertine is soft and a porous stone so will need to be well sealed with an appropriate sealant with repetition of this process over time.
 It should be cleaned with an appropriate cleaner (see WFF approved supplier list).

 - Limestone bathroom

-Split Limestone steps
+- 2. Split Limestone steps

-- 3. Varied Travertine floor
+- Varied Travertine floor

-- Travertine Light shower

 Slate

 SLATE IS A FINE-GRAINED, FOLIATED ROCK, FORMED WHEN THE ORIGINAL MATERIAL, USUALLY MUDROCK OR SHALESTONE, CHANGED OVER TIME, AT LOW PRESSURE AND RELATIVELY LOW TEMPERATURE.